Isaac Watts: Watts and his hymns

 Watts also introduced a new way of rendering the Psalms in verse for church services, proposing that they be adapted for hymns with a specifically Christian perspective.
 As Watts put it in the title of his 1719 metrical Psalter, the Psalms should be "imitated in the language of the New Testament."
 Besides writing hymns, Isaac Watts was also a theologian and logician, writing books and essays on these subjects.
 Isaac Watts is credited by many with introducing hymns to the English churches when his Hymns and Spiritual Songs was first published in 1707.
-We still use many of his hymns today.
-Their extensive use is due to his poetic gifts, but also because he interpreted the Old Testament using knowledge of the New.
-In this way, for example, the meaning of the Psalms was illuminated by gospel light, making them a joy to sing.
-This set an example for later hymn writers, but it also helps us to see the New Testament gospel truths that lie hidden in the Old Testament scriptures.
-Isaac Watts explains his methods as follows:
+They are extensively used today due to his poetic gifts, but also because he interpreted the Old Testament using knowledge of the New.
+This set an example for later hymn writers.
+Isaac Watts explained his methods as follows:

 “Where the Psalmist describes religion by the fear of God, I have often joined faith and love to it.
 Where he speaks of pardon of sin through the mercies of God, I have added the merits of a Saviour.
 Where he talks of sacrificing goats and bullocks, I rather mention the sacrifice of Christ, the Lamb of God.
 When he attends the ark with shouting into Zion, I sing of the ascension of my Saviour into heaven, or His presence in His church on earth.
-Where he promises abundance of wealth, honour, and long life, I have changed some of these typical blessings for grace, glory, and life eternal, which are brought to light in the Gospel, and promised in the New Testament.”
+Where he promises abundance of wealth, honor, and long life, I have changed some of these typical blessings for grace, glory, and life eternal, which are brought to light in the Gospel, and promised in the New Testament.”